Your privacy is important to SPC

 Information you share with SPC

-If you choose to share personal information with us--by sending us a message or filling out an electronic form with personal information -- we will use the information only for the purposes you authorized.
+If you choose to share any personally identifiable information (personal data) with us--by sending us a message or filling out an electronic form with personal information -- we will use the information only for the purposes you authorized.
 Some of the information may be saved for a designated period of time to comply with Florida's archiving policies, but we will not disclose the information to third parties or other government agencies, unless required to do so by state or federal law.
+If you have provided consent, you have the right to withdraw such consent at any time.

 If you have other questions about our privacy policies, or have ideas about improving our policies, please feel free to contact us at 727-341-4772.